sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

-Effect: You manifest a [**Large**] 2 meter tall hand made of blood mist at an unoccupied space within range.
+Effect: You manifest a [**Large**] 2 meter tall hand made of blood mist in an unoccupied space that you can see within range.
 As a bonus action, you may move the hand up to 10 meters through occupied or unoccupied spaces.
 Any creatures in the space moved through by the hand take 200 force damage.
 If this damage is dealt to their hit points and they have blood in their body, they turn into a puddle of blood and die.

 ### Blood Pouch Gu
 *Rank 1-5 Container*